Connect with us

 The racist police decided that it was necessary to look through the couple’s garbage.
 What were they looking for?

-The couple’s privacy was definitely being invaded.
-Neptune Township police had no right to do what they had done.
-The husband realized that the garbage was being picked through and you can actually see how the officer left items out of the garbage.
+The couple’s privacy was definitely being evaded.
+Neptune Township police had no grounds to do what they had done.
+The husband realized someone was picking through the garbage, and he saw the officer leave items behind.

 The police laid the garbage out very nicely and meticulous as if he wanted us to recognize what he had done.
 The husband thought to himself that the police had a lot of nerve.